Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 - Gain insights into the total number of customers across shopping malls.
 - Analyze variations in shopping behavior based on payment methods.
 - Analyze variations in shopping behavior based on shopping by gender.
-- Explore correlations between demographic factors such as age band, gender, and shopping habits.
+- Explore correlations between demographic factors such as age band, gender, and product category as related to total revenue.
 - Gain insights into shopping trends and patterns across different age groups, genders, and total revenue generated.
 - Analyze variations in shopping behavior based on Total Revenue by age band and product category.